jstran9/spring5-framework-guru-course/README.md

 Using Git to save changes for John Thompson's Spring Framework5 Beginner to Guru course.

 Although there is a repository for this provided by jt I've decided to create my own Git Repo just to practice more with Git.

+Slight modification to test if CircleCI will be triggered.